StanForever/awesome-websites/README.md

 * [https://www.pdfescape.com](https://www.pdfescape.com/) : Lets you can quickly edit PDFs in the browser itself.
 * [https://www.plustransfer.com](https://www.plustransfer.com/) : Transfer files of size up to 5 GB without uploading to a third-party server.
 * [https://www.preceden.com](https://www.preceden.com/) : Preceden is an simple yet powerful timeline maker that helps you quickly create great looking timelines.
 With our intuitive web-based interface, numerous export options, and more, you'll be able to build and share your timeline in no time at all.
+* [https://tools.pingdom.com](https://tools.pingdom.com/) : Enter a URL to test the load time of that page, analyze it and find bottlenecks.
+* [https://www.powerwithindell.game](https://www.powerwithindell.game/) : Experience the power of Dell's Gaming.

 ## Q :
 * [https://quickdraw.withgoogle.com](https://quickdraw.withgoogle.com/) : Can a neural network learn to recognize doodling?
 Help teach it by adding your drawings to the world’s largest doodling data set, shared publicly to help with machine learning research. :pencil2: